 Our mission is to efficiently operate and maintain all aspects of the Wastewater Utility in a manner that is consistent with best environmental practices while also meeting or exceeding regulatory compliance standards.
 Our additional duty is to respond in a prompt, courteous and professional manner when dealing with the sanitary customers of the City of Whitewater.

-The wastewater facility was built at its current location in 1982.
-Previously, it had been located where the current Department of Public Works is now located.
-The facility has an exceptional track record of quality effluent.
+The current wastewater facility was built in 1982.
+The previous location is where the current Department of Public Works is now located on Starin Road.

 Our facility completed a $20.7 million upgrade in 2018.
 We replaced the secondary treatment process and addressed numerous infrastructure deficiencies.
 These upgrades will provide reliable treatment services and protect the environment for the next 20 years and beyond.

 In the United States, including Whitewater, many of us take for granted the flow of water in and out of our homes and businesses.
 We have access to safe, clean water and sanitation services by simply turning on a faucet or flushing a toilet.
 We tend to forget about the vast infrastructure beneath our feet.
 The community of Whitewater is built on this infrastructure and wouldn't be possible without it.
 The Wastewater Utility's main responsibility is to collect and treat our City's sanitary sewage according to strict environmental regulations set forth by the State and Department of Natural Resources.

 Our facility has an exceptional track record of quality effluent.
 The facility has a design capacity of 3.65 MGD (millions gallons per day).
 However, this past year the facility operated at an average flow of 1.67 MGD.
 Strict effluent regulations are met on a daily basis in compliance with our WPDES permit.